 These types of palaces were called “Rajwadas,” the word “wad” meaning a ruling clan.1 The bigger the palace, the greater the prestige of the ruler.
 Inside, however, the rooms weren’t much different from the rooms in a common home; there were just lots more of them.
 Still, it cost quite a bit to build these woodwork palaces, since their architects, an immigrant guild of highly specialised Moslem builders, liked to work with imported materials such as Burmese teak.

 Later on, the interiors of the palaces became more ornate.
 At first, just the woodwork–the doors and the visible structural beams–were painted, but eventually the walls were too.
-Here is an example of one such wall painting–which includes a painted picture frame.
-If you look closely, you will notice that the subjects are European.
-They seem to be a bunch of soldiers enjoying a drunken revel.
-Could the artist himself have been eye witness to such a scene, or was he inspired by a European print that he could now purchase in the marketplace?
 The design of the palace interiors registered, however innocuously, creeping changes in the external environment.

 As the Europeans got in tighter with the Maharajas, as the Maharajas let them have access to their little ones, to educate them and fill their heads with European ideas, the old styles of palaces just wouldn’t do anymore.
 They were too intimate, not imperial enough.
 But still, East and West sat together somewhat uneasily, with the young princes being told that they had to behave in the European way at some times and in the Indian way at others.
 It led to a rather schizophrenic existence, perfectly captured by the “mullet” palace of Makarpura.